 How Vipassana leads to Kindness and Happiness

-The happiness that we experience from the practice is indescribable because as we liberate ourselves from suffering, joy and happiness naturally flow into our lives.
+The happiness that we experience from the practice is indescribable.
+Because as we liberate ourselves from suffering, joy and happiness naturally flow into our lives.
 Peace is merely the absence of suffering and is the highest form of happiness because it is pure and unconditioned.
-When we practice Vipassana, the causes of suffering are removed at its roots, and so the peaceful quality of our inherent nature inevitably resurfaces.
-By practicing Vipassana, we are on the path to Enlightenment, which means becoming the best version of ourself we can be.
+When we practice Vipassana, the causes of suffering are removed at its roots.
+And so the peaceful quality of our inherent nature inevitably resurfaces.
+By practicing Vipassana.
+We are on the path to Enlightenment, which means becoming the best version of ourselves we can be.

 Thanks for reading 😊